Owner, Funeral Director

 Caitlyn is a graduate of the Blue Mountain High School, Class of 2008.
 After graduating, she attended Northampton Community College, Bethlehem and completed her degree in Funeral Service Education.
 She graduated college in 2011 and immediately began her one year of internship at the Geschwindt-Stabingas Funeral Home, Inc. and Ebling Stabingas Funeral Home.
 She received her Funeral Directing License in May 2012.
 She intends to stay local and work in the family business that she grew up in.

-She has been certified through the Cremation Association of North America, (CANA) as a crematory operator for Riverside Cremation Services, LLC, located in Schuylkill Haven.
+She has been certified through the Cremation Association of North America, (CANA) as a crematory operator for Riverside Cremation Services, LLC, located on site.
 Caitlyn also serves as a certified celebrant and has conducted numerous funeral and memorial services since 2012.

-Caitlyn is a member of multiple organizations, including the Schuylkill-Lebanon chapter of Pennsylvania Funeral Directors Association, which she currently serves as vice president, St. Ambrose R.C.
-Church, Schuylkill Haven Borough Day Committee, Our Haven Foundation-Design Committee, and the Landingville Fire Company.
+Caitlyn is a member of multiple organizations, including the Schuylkill-Lebanon chapter of Pennsylvania Funeral Directors Association, which she served as past president and St. Ambrose R.C.
+Church, Schuylkill Haven.

-Becky, the daughter of Albert & Linda (Albitz) Deatrich, has lived in Schuylkill Haven all her life.
+Becky is the daughter of Albert & Linda (Albitz) Deatrich.
 She is a graduate of Schuylkill Haven Area High School, Class of 2008.
 Following high school, Becky graduated from Northampton Community College, Bethlehem, majoring in funeral services.
 She received her degree in May 2011 and served her one year internship with the Geschwindt-Stabingas & Ebling-Stabingas Funeral Homes.
 She received her Pennsylvania State Funeral Director’s license on June 1, 2012.
 Becky has been employed by the funeral homes since 2008.

 She has been certified through the Cremation Association of North America, (CANA) as a crematory operator for Riverside Cremation Services, LLC, located on site of Geschwindt-Stabingas Funeral Home, Inc., Schuylkill Haven.
 Becky also serves as a certified celebrant and has conducted numerous funeral and memorial services since 2012.

-Becky was crowned the 2011 Greater Pottsville Winter Carnival Queen, and currently serves the organization as a judge, as well as an emcee at Winter Carnival events.
+Becky was crowned the 2011 Greater Pottsville Winter Carnival Queen.
 She is a member of First United Church of Christ, Schuylkill Haven.
-She has served as liturgist, guest preacher, a banquet server and was a former member of the bell choir.
-Becky also belongs to the Schuylkill-Lebanon chapter of the Pennsylvania Funeral Directors Association, which she currently serves as secretary/treasurer, and is a member of the Schuylkill Haven Borough Day Committee, and the Robert E. Baker, Post #38 American Legion Ladies Auxiliary, Schuylkill Haven.
+She has served as liturgist, guest preacher, and was a former member of the bell choir.
+Becky also belongs, and was past secretary/treasurer of the Schuylkill-Lebanon chapter of the Pennsylvania Funeral Directors Association.
+She is a member of the Robert E. Baker, Post #38 American Legion Ladies Auxiliary, Schuylkill Haven.

 She married her husband, Brandon M. Devlin, son of Michael & Judith (Hummel) Devlin, Schuylkill Haven, on September 12, 2015.
-The couple resides in Schuylkill Haven with their dogs, Dexter & Duncan.
+The couple resides in Auburn in the Lake Wynonah Community.
+Becky and Brandon welcomed their first child, Daniel Deatrich Devlin on April 19, 2020.

 Becky is truly honored to serve families in the very community she was raised.